 - Machine accidents

 Overexertion injuries—caused by pulling, holding, lifting, carrying, pushing, or throwing awkward or heavy objects—are both the most common and costliest workplace injuries.
 The incorporation of ergonomic equipment, safe-lifting guidelines, adequate safety gear, and safety training can help reduce these work-related injuries.

 Uncorrected, unsafe working conditions (this is where complacency can come in) can cause slip and fall accidents.
 Hazards can include debris in walkways, puddled water, slippery surfaces, and much more.
 Having a regular maintenance plan that implements consistent grounds checks and cleaning routines can help.
 Repetitive motion injuries build up with time—typing at your computer for extended periods of time, for example, can cause carpal tunnel syndrome.
 Incorporating ergonomic office furniture, maintaining a healthy posture, and taking regular breaks throughout the day can help keep these sleeper injuries at bay.

 Accidents caused by machines—even office machines—can result in serious injuries.
 Educating employees about safely operating office machinery and putting safety checks and protocols in place can help keep your office safer.

-If a Workplace Accident Injured You, Consult Brauns Law Today
+If a Workplace Accident Injured You, Consult Brauns Law, PC Today

 If a workplace accident injured you, consult with an experienced workers’ compensation attorney as quickly as you can (after receiving medical treatment).
-The skilled workers’ comp lawyers at Brauns Law Personal Injury Firm in Duluth, Georgia, are here to help guide your claim toward the compensation to which you’re entitled.
-We have the experience and dedication to effectively advocate for you and your rights, so please contact or call us at (404) 418-8244 for a free consultation today.
+The skilled workers’ comp lawyers at Brauns Law, PC in Duluth, Georgia, are here to help guide your claim toward the compensation to which you’re entitled.
+We have the experience and dedication to effectively advocate for you and your rights, so please contact or call us at (404) 348-0889 for a free consultation today.